-- 1. Student Code of Conduct issues. - 2.
-Allegations of discrimination based on race, color, national origin, sex (including sexual harassment), disability, or age in any of its policies, procedures, or practices, in compliance with Title VI of the Civil Rights Act of 1964 (pertaining to race, color or national origin), Title IX of the Education Amendments of 1972 (pertaining to disability) and the Age Discrimination Act of 1975 (pertaining to age).
-For complaints of this nature, please refer to the Discrimination Complaint Form.
+- Student Code of Conduct issues. - Allegations of discrimination based on race, color, national origin, disability, or age in any of its policies, procedures, or practices, in compliance with Title VI of the Civil Rights Act of 1964 (pertaining to race, color or national origin), Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (pertaining to disability) and the Age Discrimina tion Act of 1975 (pertaining to age).
+For complaints of this nature, please refer to the Discrimination Complaint Form. - Student disciplinary actions, which are covered under separate Board policies and Administrative Procedures. - Police citations (i.e. "tickets"); complaints about citations must be directed to the County Courthouse in the same way as any traffic violation.

-For a clarification regarding student conduct issues of discrimination issues, the student may contact the Dean of Student Affairs & Enrollment Services, the Director of Disabled Student Programs and Services, or Title IX Officers.
+For a clarification regarding student conduct issues or discrimination issues, the student may contact the Director of Admissions & Records, Director of Disabled Student Programs and Services or Title IX Officer.